A

 A. It is hoped

-that a basic income could provide a basic living income, but
+that a basic income could provide a basic living income,

-a better standard of living.
+to provide for a better standard of living.

 It stands to

-reason that the income any society enjoys cannot exceed the
+reason that the income any society enjoys cannot exceed

-goods and services.
+of goods and services.
 If people, computers and machines

-in society are inefficient, or not working at all, then real
+in society are inefficient, or not working at all, then

-wealth, as opposed to financial wealth, cannot be provided
+real wealth, as opposed to financial wealth, cannot be provided

 for basic needs and society will inevitably be poorer.

-If there is no real wealth then there cannot be a basic income.
+If there is no real wealth then there cannot be a basic

 QUESTION 4.
 What would be the rate of basic income?
-How much can we
+How much can we expect?

-government policies?
+depending upon government policies?

-A. The rate
+A. The rate would

-would depend upon the government introducing the
+depend upon the government introducing the measure.

-produce enough for all, then the basic income would
+all, then the basic income would fall.
+If wealth were

-fall.
-If wealth were to increase, then the basic income
+to increase, then the basic income should rise.

 Some advocates of a basic income believe the payment should be set